-b) teams specially assembled for house tournaments;
+b) teams specially assembled for house tournaments; and

-c) temporary replacements for injured players in KEYSA KESA Divisional competition, subject to the consent of the opposing coaches.
+c) temporary replacements for injured players in KESA Divisional competition, subject to the consent of the opposing coaches.

 12-7.
-All players shall play in the Club Associations in which the player's legal guardian resides with the following exception(s):
+All youth players shall play in the Club Associations in which the player's legal guardian resides with the following exception(s):

 a) With the approval of the Club Association releasing the player and the approval of the association accepting the player.

+12-8 All adult players shall play in the Club Associations in which they reside with the following exception:

+(a) With the approval of the Club Association releasing the player and the approval of the association accepting the player.

-12-8.
-Any player not registered with KEYSA KESA is ineligible, and a team using such a player will forfeit any game played under KEYSA KESA or BCSA rules.
+12-9.
+Any player not registered with KESA is ineligible to play, and a team using such a player will forfeit any game played under KESA or BCSA rules and regulations.

 Part 13 -Divisional Teams

 13-1.
-Guidelines for allocation of KEYSA KESA select and development team players to divisional teams, and rules for divisional play will be published annually by the Board.
+Guidelines for allocation of KESA rep and development team players to divisional teams, and rules for divisional play will be published annually by the Board.

 Part 14 -Select Teams/ Development Teams

 14-1.
-All players registered with KEYSA KESA are eligible to play for select and development teams.
+All players registered with KESA are eligible to play for Rep and Development teams.

 14-2.
-KEYSA KESA may field select teams in accordance with the BCSA provincial competition age categories, as per the guidelines for Select/Development Program and Player/Coach Development selections.
+KESA may field select teams in accordance with the BCSA provincial competition age categories, as per the guidelines for Rep/Development Program and Player/Coach Development selections.

 14-3.
-KEYSA KESA may field development teams for age categories ineligible for BCSA provincial competition, as per the guidelines for Select/Development Program and Player/Coach Development selections.
+KESA may field development teams for age categories ineligible for BCSA provincial competition, as per the guidelines for Rep/Development Program and Player/Coach Development selections.

 14-4.
-Guidelines governing the aims and conduct of the Select/Development Program will be published annually by the Board.
+Guidelines governing the aims and conduct of the Rep/Development Program will be published annually by the Board.

 Part 15 -Discipline

-15-1.
-The Board shall deal with reported cases of misconduct, violations of FIFA Laws of

-the Game or violation of KEYSA or BCSA rules and regulations.
-BC Soccer has jurisdiction to handle

-certain cases per the Judicial Code and Policies of BC Soccer (e.g., Physical assault)

-15-2.
-Misconduct is construed to include any action tending to jeopardize KEYSA, or

-deemed not to be in the best interests of youth soccer in general.

-15-3.
-Disciplinary action may be taken against any player, team, official, parent or

-supporter.

-15-4.
-The jurisdiction of the Board in matters of discipline includes all activities connected

-with the KEYSA.

-15-5.
-The Board will normally delegate disciplinary action to a committee formed for the

-purpose.
-The committee will comprise three Board members: two directors and the

-director responsible for Discipline.
-It is the responsibility of the director responsible

-for Discipline to convene the committee within seven days of receipt of a complaint.

-15-6.
-The Board shall have the authority to suspend an offending party from the KEYSA

-for a stated period.
-Penalties shall be set in accordance with, but not restricted to,

-current BCSA "Discipline Guidelines" and must be withing the ranges provided in the Sanctioning Tables

-of the Judicial Code and Policies of BC Soccer.

-15-7.
-Coaches/Managers shall attempt to control the actions of their players, parents and

-supporters and failure to do so will result in disciplinary action.

 15-1 The Board of Directors may make policies and procedures for discipline of Members if a Member or minor player for whom that person stands as a Member (collectively the “Subject Member”):